mani-s12g/Portfolio/README.md

+This portfolio will be updating constantly..
+More room for stylings, animations, icons , performances, UI/UX all.

+Portfolio describes my professional journey throughout time, experiences i had learning Web developement, React and many libraries, what i learned from them and many things.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.